mohoromitch/vankit/Readme.md

 ### What's next?

 I'm thinking of adding Twitter support soon.
 I think it would be useful to be able to delete tweets that are older than a particular date, and download them for personal archive purposes.
+The same could be extended to Reddit.
 I could also rework the current followback functionality 🤔.